 \section{Summary of main results}

-This paper analyzes the correspondences existing between boolean valued models and presheaves on boolean algebras.
-Our aim is to lay foundations for bridging the gap between set theorists and category theorists, and to bring to light the deep connections of the boolean valued approach to forcing with sheaf theory.
-We start giving a brief summary of the main results (in some cases we are forced to be inaccurate or cryptic as the precise formulation of many of our theorems requires a terminology that cannot be given rightaway):
+This paper analyzes the correspondences existing between Boolean valued models and presheaves on Boolean algebras.
+Our aim is to lay foundations for bridging the gap between set theorists and category theorists, and to explore further the deep connections of the Boolean valued approach to forcing with sheaf theory.
+We start giving a brief summary of the main results (in some cases we are forced to be inaccurate or cryptic as the precise formulation of many of our theorems requires a terminology that cannot be given right away):